Osama bin Laden (elephant)

-Osama bin Laden was a rogue bull elephant named after militant leader Osama bin Laden.
-He was responsible for at least 27 deaths and the destruction of property in the jungled Sonitpur district of the Indian state of Assam.
-After a two-year rampage from 2004 to 2006, the elephant was eventually shot, though some were doubtful that the correct animal had been killed.
+Osama bin Laden was a rogue bull elephant responsible for at least 27 deaths and the destruction of property in the jungled Sonitpur district of the Indian state of Assam.
+After a two-year series of attacks from 2004 to 2006, the elephant was eventually shot, though some were doubtful that the correct animal had been killed.
 Two other now-deceased killer elephants active following 2006 were also given the name "Osama bin Laden" or "Laden".

 Attacks

 Osama bin Laden was a rogue bull elephant active in the Indian state of Assam, in the vicinity of Behali, near Tezpur.
 The state capital, Guwahati, is 150 mi southwest of Behali.
 The province has an estimated population of 5,300 Asiatic elephants.

 Named after the militant leader Osama bin Laden, at the time of the attacks, the elephant was thought to be between 45 and 50 years old.
 He measured between 9 and 11 ft tall.
 He was given the status of a "rogue" elephant in the summer of 2006 after his death toll reached double-digit figures.
-He was said not to fear fire or firecrackers.
+He was said to not fear fire or firecrackers.
 During his attacks, he killed 27 people in the state of Assam, including 14 during the six months preceding his death.
 (Note: "The animal was blamed for 14 deaths in the northeastern state of Assam....
 The order came after the bull — dubbed 'Laden' — was blamed for the death of a woman Wednesday near the thickly wooded evergreen jungle where it lived.
 The elephant evaded two previous attempts by officials to kill it.")

 Expansion of human activities and destruction of elephants' natural habitat has resulted in elephants foraging for food where humans are situated.
 (Note: In India, they are a protected and endangered species.
 The Indian subcontinent has almost half of the world's population of 60,000 Asian elephants.
 In 2002, a census in Assam counted approximately 5,000.
 However, conservationists suggest the pachyderm population has fallen rapidly because of loss of habitat, human encroachment into forests, and concomitant human-elephant conflicts.)
 From 2001 to 2006 in Assam, more than 250 people were killed by elephants; villagers killed 268 elephants, mainly by poisoning.